 When Mrs. Williams passed away, she bequeathed the home to her daughter, Dorothy Kingery.

+The home currently belongs to her descendants, and it’s still open to visitors.
 Guests can explore the beautiful foyer, Jim’s study, the dining room, the courtyard, and the carriage house.

 I have a section in my Savannah First-Timer’s Guide where I discuss the top ten landmarks visitors should tour in Savannah, and this home is on the list.
 Some locals claim it’s a tourist trap, but hear me out….